inet-framework/inet-showcases/docs/wireless/power/index.md

 between zero and the nominal capacity for each host.

 Each host contains an `AlternatingEnergyGenerator` module.
-This module alternates between generation and sleep modes.
-It starts in generation mode, and generates the amount of power that is specified by its `powerGeneration` parameter (now set to 4 mW).
-In sleep mode, it generates no power.
-It stays in each mode for the duration specified by the `generationInterval` and `sleepInterval` parameters.
+This module alternates between generation (active) and sleep states.
+It starts in the generation state, and while there, it generates the power that is specified in its `powerGeneration` parameter (now set to 4mW).
+In the sleep state, it generates no power.
+It stays in each mode for the durations specified in the `generationInterval` and `sleepInterval` parameters.
 These are set to a random value with a mean of 25s for each host.

 Energy storage and generator modules are controlled by energy management modules.
-In this showcase, hosts are configured to contain a `SimpleEpEnergyManagemenet` module.
-We configure energy management modules to shut down hosts when their energy levels reach 10% of nominal capacity (0.005 Joules), and restart them when their energy storage charges to half of their nominal energy capacity, i.e.
+In this showcase, hosts are configured to contain a `SimpleEpEnergyManagement` module.
+We configure energy management modules to shut down hosts when their energy levels reach 10% of the nominal capacity (0.005 Joules), and restart them when their energy storage charges to half of their nominal energy capacity, i.e. 0.025 Joules.
-0.025 Joules.
-These settings can be specified by the energy management module's `nodeShutdownCapacity` and `nodeStartCapacity` parameters.
+These settings can be specified in the energy management module's `nodeShutdownCapacity` and `nodeStartCapacity` parameters.

 ### Radio modes and states